tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ The power of this golden staff can only be invoked by a spellcaster who has a positive or conflicted relationship with any ruling relationship.
 When you use this power, you can use the power of any other magic item you have touched since your last full heal-up, but you can only use each such individual item power once ever.

 **Quirk:** Becomes certain that they are destined to rule.

 ---

+#### Staff of Time

+1/day

+The staff is a long, thin, and very durable hourglass.
+When you use this power, you gain your own escalation die to use during battle.
+Roll a d6: on a 1–3, your escalation die increases by 1 above the existing escalation die; on a 4–6, it increases by 2.
+Your escalation die advances normally, and it only affects your attacks and effects.
+Alternately, you can give one enemy that uses the escalation die (like a dragon) its own escalation die with a similar penalty instead.

+**Quirk:** Always seems to know what is about to happen.

+---